erikvlarsson/webc-hot-reload/README.md

-# webc-hot-reload
+# Manual refreshing sucks.

-Manual refreshing sucks.
+A faster and leaner development environment for developing web components with hot reload.